Recorded Webcast: Using a Data Catalog to Lift Your Data Out of the Fog

 Most big data is obscured.
 And just like finding something in a fog, you can only see it when you are near it or when it is so fresh that you remember exactly where it is.
 Whether your organization needs to perform big data analytics, comply with new data oriented regulations, or become more cost efficient by reducing the amount of redundant data in your organization, you need to know what data you have and where it is located.

 The problem: proximity and freshness works for a very small amount of data.
 Meanwhile, the variety, volume, and velocity of data coming in continues to grow, and organizations become overwhelmed trying to make sense of it all.

 Most organizations are relying on the “street light” method to find data, searching for it only where there’s already a streetlight shining—not necessarily where the data is located, so they don’t even know what data is available.
 This is where tribal knowledge traditionally comes in, but results are spotty.
 People forget.
 People leave.
 And people make mistakes.
 It’s critical to be able to quickly discover, understand and utilize your data to maintain a competitive advantage.

-Join us for this highly interactive session as we discuss:
+Watch this highly interactive session as we discuss:

 - How companies can lift the data fog and keep it lifted so business users can more readily find critical data and convert it into actionable business intelligence on an ongoing basis

 - Making automated tagging of data a part of the regular project workflow to kickstart the initial identification of data

 - Ways to curate automated results through Subject Matter Expert review